ap4y/guard-ocunit/README.md

 ## Install

-Please be sure to have [Guard](https://github.com/guard/guard) installed before continue.
+Please be sure to have [Guard](https://github.com/guard/guard) and [ios-sim](https://github.com/phonegap/ios-sim) installed before continue. `guard-ocunit` uses `ios-sim` for running `application` tests from command line, for more info refer to the [SO](http://stackoverflow.com/questions/12557935/xcode-4-5-command-line-unit-testing) question.

 Install the gem: